Sergio Fermariello at the Ronchini: An understated, intricate pleasure

 It isn’t only the great concepts and abstract meanings that make Fermariello’s art so beautiful and intriguing, but also the delicacy and intricacy of the medium he uses to express his ideas.
 As such, it’s a very pleasant and involving experience to take a walk around Ronchini Gallery and allow yourself to become lost in his modern, intricate take on the art of the ancients.

-Sergio Fermariello’s exhibition runs from 20th April to 9th June 2012.
+Sergio Fermariello’s exhibition runs at Ronchini Gallery, 22 Dering Street, London W1S 1AN, from 20th April to 9th June 2012.